Reverse Lookup List by Purpose

 - Objects toggled by this switch will also automatically switch when the world language is changed.

-*Placing a switch to toggle between Japanese and English display is not possible with other exhibition formats or submission methods.
+*Placing a switch to toggle between Japanese and English display is not possible with Item Exhibitions or with Web / Vket Booth Maker Upload.

 Click here to expand